-Arctic snow presence, absence, properties, and amount are key components of Earth's changing climate system with far-reaching physical and biological ramifications.
-Due to a number of measurement and modeling obstacles and scaling issues, pan-Arctic snow properties, particularly snow water equivalent depth (SWE), have been difficult to estimate at the temporal and spatial resolutions required to understand where Arctic snow covers are changing.
-However, recent dataset and modeling developments permit relatively high-resolution (10 km horizontal grid; 3 hourly time-step) pan-Arctic snow property estimates for 1979-2009.
-Using MERRA atmospheric reanalysis, land cover, and topography data, in conjunction with the MicroMet and SnowModel modeling tools, we created a dataset of distributed air temperature, snow precipitation, snow-season timing and length, maximum SWE, average snow density, snow sublimation, and rain on snow events.
-A dominant feature of the snow-property trends is the regional variability.
-Regions of positive and negative trends are distributed throughout the pan-Arctic domain, featuring, for example, spatially distinct areas of increasing and decreasing SWE or snow season length.
-In spite of the strong regional variability, the data clearly show a general snow decrease throughout the Arctic.
-Maximum winter SWE has decreased, snow onset in fall is later, the snow-free date in spring is earlier, and days with snow cover have decreased.
-The domain-averaged air temperature trend when snow was on the ground was 0.17 °C decade-1 with minimum and maximum regional trends of -0.55 and 0.78 °C decade-1, respectively.
+Arctic snow presence, absence, properties, and water amount are key components of Earth's changing climate system that incur far-reaching physical and biological ramifications.
+Recent dataset and modeling developments permit relatively high-resolution (10-km horizontal grid; 3-h time step) pan-Arctic snow estimates for 1979-2009.
+Using MicroMet and SnowModel in conjunction with land cover, topography, and 30 years of the NASA Modern-Era Retrospective Analysis for Research and Applications (MERRA) atmospheric reanalysis data, a distributed snow-related dataset was created including air temperature, snow precipitation, snow-season timing and length, maximum snow water equivalent (SWE) depth, average snow density, snow sublimation, and rain-on-snow events.
+Regional variability is a dominant feature of the modeled snow-property trends.
+Both positive and negative regional trends are distributed throughout the pan-Arctic domain, featuring, for example, spatially distinct areas of increasing and decreasing SWE or snow season length.
+In spite of strong regional variability, the data clearly show a general snow decrease throughout the Arctic: maximum winter SWE has decreased, snow-cover onset is later, the snow-free date in spring is earlier, and snow-cover duration has decreased.
+The domain-averaged air temperature trend when snow was on the ground was 0.17°C decade-1 with minimum and maximum regional trends of -0.55° and 0.78°C decade-1, respectively.
 The trends for total number of snow days in a year averaged -2.49 days decade-1 with minimum and maximum regional trends of -17.21 and 7.19 days decade-1, respectively.
-The average trend for peak SWE in a snow season was -0.17 cm decade-1 with minimum and maximum regional trends of -2.50 and 5.70 cm decade-1, respectively.
+The average trend for peak SWE in a snow season was -0.17 cm decade-1 with minimum and maximum regional trends of -2.50 and $5.70 \text{ cm decade}^{-1}$, respectively.